Athletic Recovery and Sports Injury Treatment in Jacksonville, FL

 Both Doctors Have Played.
 Both Know What It Costs to Be Hurt.

+Full Swing Healthcare on Beach Blvd is the Jacksonville sports injury clinic for athletes who need the mechanical cause of their injury found and fixed, not just managed.
 Dr. Eric Hall played Division I football and baseball at Jacksonville University.
 He knows what it means to be told to rest for six weeks when your season is four weeks long.
 He knows the difference between pain you play through and pain that becomes a career-ending problem if you ignore it.
 That context doesn't come from a textbook and it changes every clinical conversation he has with an athlete who's weighing recovery against competition.

 Dr. Muren is TPI Certified through the Titleist Performance Institute, a comprehensive screening and assessment system that identifies the 12 most common physical limitations that create swing faults and injury risk in golfers.
 TPI certification means he understands movement mechanics at a biomechanical level that goes beyond "your back hurts."
 He connects the physical restriction to the athletic demand: why the S-posture in a golf swing produces lumbar facet overload on the downswing, why limited thoracic rotation forces early extension and moves compressive load onto the low back, why hip mobility deficits create anterior hip impingement in athletes that load the hip at end range.
 The injury and the movement pattern that caused it both get addressed.